 The museum also displays memorable events in the form of photographs that denotes the development of Railway System over the years.
 The main attraction of the museum is its display of the first steam engine and first signals, from the beginning of the time which makes it one of the most interesting places to visit in Mysore.
 There’s also a mini toy train that takes the visitors around the museum.
 It’s a very informative place with lots of fun for kids and adults alike as you get insights about the rich history of the Indian Railways.

 Timings: 10:00 AM – 5:30 PM, Closed on Mondays.

 Jayalakshmi Vilas Mansion

 The museum was initially built as a mansion for the Maharaja’s eldest daughter which was later turned into a museum and is now a part of the University of Mysore.
 The Palace has 125 rooms.
-The palace has three different museums Archeology Museum, Folklore Museum and General Museum.
+The palace has three different museums Archaeology Museum, Folklore Museum and General Museum.
 Out of these three, Folklore Museum is the most popular one among the tourists.

 The museum houses one of the most elaborate collections of folk art.
 It is home to an amazing collection of carved wooden & leather figures from Karnataka villages, rural costumes, utensils, ornaments, metal ware, implements and tools used in various rural professions.
-The Archeology Museum displays lots of fun stuff such as stone sculptures, beautiful paintings, and 3D images which appear different in different lighting.
+The Archaeology Museum displays lots of fun stuff such as stone sculptures, beautiful paintings, and 3D images which appear different in different lighting.
 There is decades old history displayed in these museums.
 Including the amenities used by Royals such as household stuff, bags, clothes, shoes etc., in the General museum.